NilRyan/flutter-fish-cat/README.md

 # fish_cat

-A dating app with a twist
+A dating app with a cat and a fish

 ## Features
 - Walkthrough / Swipeable Cards